ntchjb/fabric-sdk-rest/README.md

 # The Design

-This is a RESTful server which is a stateless server that provides API to `create` and `send` proposals, transactions, events, etc. THe signature created from any data is performed on client side.
-That means the client can sign transaction offline.
-It follows transaction flows of Hyperledger Fabric.
+This is a RESTful server which is a stateless server that provides API to `create` and `send` proposals, transactions, events, etc. THe signature that is created from any data is performed on client side.
+That means the client can sign data offline using their private key.
+The API follows transaction flows of Hyperledger Fabric.

+# The implementations

+`fabric-common` is used to create, build, sign, and send all types of data (e.g. proposal, transaction, event service, etc.).
+Since the RESTful server is designed to be stateless. that means it doesn't store any client data on server-side.
+However, when we want to send binary data along with its signature, its API does not allow to set binary data directly into their class.
+For example, setting proposal bytes directly into Endorsement class.
+In order to create proposal in binary data for signature creation, we need to rebuild the endorsement again via `endorsement.build()` which change the endorsement data and make the existing signature invalid. (e.g. transaction ID is changed every time when re-building endorsement).
+Our solution is to extend the class and add the method that receive the binary data and override the data to class's field.
+I personally think that this is just a dirty fix, and it would be great that these class will allow to set binary data directly into the class in the future version.

 # License